 During sessions 1 and 2, a breakout session will be held.
 These sessions will be held in the same classroom during the course of the day.
 Specific times will be listed on the course agendas.

 Note: If you are using 2008 Office for Mac software, 2008 Office for Mac did not include the Visual Basic component, rendering the use of macros, including ours, impossible.
 There is no work-around.
 Upgrading your software is the only option.

 Quality Improvement Project Consultations

 Consultations with a clinical program analyst will be provided during each session to assist with the required Quality Improvement Project.
 This schedule will be posted in the classroom during each session.

-Hotel: For assistance with hotel reservations, please contact Julie Downs in the Intermountain Travel Services Department.
+Hotel: For assistance with hotel reservations, please contact Julie Downs at Christopherson Business Travel.
 Please mention that you are attending the ATP program.